jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 specify wildcard domains.
 Issuers MUST verify authorization for all the domains and wildcard domains specified in the request.

-The search for a CAA record climbs the DNS name tree from the specified label up to but not including the DNS root '.' until CAA records are found.
+The search for a CAA Resource Record set climbs the DNS name tree from the specified label up to but not including the DNS root '.' until a CAA Resource Record set is found.

 Given a request for a specific domain name X, or a request for a wildcard domain name *.X, the relevant record set RelevantCAASet(X) is determined as follows: